Japan eyes state of emergency for Tokyo, Osaka regions amid virus surge

 Concerns about expanded lockdown measures - and the slow pace of vaccinations - spread to investors, with Japanese shares trading sharply lower and the benchmark Nikkei index losing 2%.

-On Wednesday Japan’s top government spokesman, Katsunobu Kato, repeated the government’s stance that it would consider any requests for a state-of-emergency declaration “swiftly”, without elaborating on a time-frame.
+Earlier on Tuesday, Suga said any emergency declaration would have no impact on the Tokyo Olympics scheduled to begin in July.

+Kato, the top government spokesman, also said Wednesday the government would continue to work for a “safe and secure” Tokyo Olympics.

 Meanwhile Pfizer Inc will sign a contract this month to supply an additional 50 million doses of vaccine to Japan by September, the Nikkei newspaper reported.
-Prime Minister Yoshihide Suga was in talks with Pfizer’s CEO last Saturday to secure more vaccine doses during a visit to the United States.
+Suga, during a visit to the United States last week, was in talks with Pfizer’s CEO last Saturday to secure more vaccine doses.

 Along with existing contracts with Pfizer and Moderna Inc, whose COVID-19 vaccine is being reviewed by domestic regulators, that would be enough for all of Japan’s adult population.